molinjun/koa2-validation/README.md

   ctx.body = { success: true, data: users };
 };
 ```
 The validation schema is followed by [Joi](https://github.com/hapijs/joi).
-You can define more effective schema
+You can define more effective schemas
 based on joi docs.

-## error handler
+## Error handler
-When bad request, koa2-validation has catched the error, and throw a Error instance, which has an attr **status** 400.
+When bad request, koa2-validation has catched the error, and throw a standard Error instance, which has an attr **status** 400.
 ```js
 app.use(async (ctx, next) => {
   try {